 pause to hear what your partner says.
 (If there's no response, be direct and ask what

-he/she thinks.)
-This lets you figure out if you guys are in agreement about things
+they think.)
+This lets you figure out if you're in agreement about things —

 for example, you can respond with reasons

 why you won't have sex without one.
 If you both agree on condom use, you can go on